pablodecm/phd_thesis/src/104_chapter_4.md

-A total of six mutually exclusive output categories are considered based on the generator-level particle content associated to the jet: exactly one B hadron that does not decay to a lepton, at least two B hadrons, one hadron B decaying to a soft lepton, at least one C hadron and no B hadrons, no heavy hadrons but was originated from a light quark or not heavy hadrons but was originated from a gluon.
+A total of six mutually exclusive output categories are considered based on the generator-level particle content associated to the jet:

+- *b* - exactly one B hadron that does not decay to a lepton.
+- *bb* - at least two B hadrons.
+- *lepb* - one hadron B decaying to a soft lepton
+- *c* - at least one C hadron and no B hadrons
+- *l* - no heavy hadrons but originated from a light quark
+- *g* - no heavy hadrons but was originated from a gluon.

-This tagger aims to provide gluon-quark discrimination in addition to b-tagging, c-tagging and double b-tagging.
+The DeepJet tagger aims to provide gluon-quark discrimination in addition to b-tagging, c-tagging and double b-tagging.
 The output probabilities are normalised by using the softmax operator (see [Equation @eq:softmax_function]).
 The training loss function was constructed based on cross entropy